TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.azure-subscription-management/problemscoping-stscopingqstn-azure-subscription-management-changeownershipofmysubscription.md

       "order": 9,
       "visibility": "accountadmin_details1 == No",
       "controlType": "dropdown",
-      "displayLabel": "Can you provide written (email) permission from the current  Account Administrator for MSFT to perform the transfer on their behalf?", "watermarkText": "Can you provide written (email) permission from the current  Account Administrator for MSFT to perform the transfer on their behalf?", "dropdownOptions": [
+      "displayLabel": "Can you provide written (email) permission from the current  Account Admin for MSFT to perform the transfer on their behalf?", "watermarkText": "Can you provide written (email) permission from the current  Account Admin for MSFT to perform the transfer on their behalf?", "dropdownOptions": [
         {
           "value": "Yes",